robcarver17/skipperman/docs/ideas.md

 - key report links for instructors on landing page
 - handle waiting lists (new state)
 - clear old reports for event (remove rednedant permalinks) and other temp directories UTILITIES MENU
+- report of qualified people

 ### Required for cadet week:

+- list of non volunteers with cadet ages, previous groups
 - two types of clothing event: as part of training event, or social only seperate
 - allocate and maintain colour groups (CW)
 - maintain and report on tickets for gala dinner, include additional gala dinner invites eg sponsors, plus ones (CW)